 Meet your Clerk- Connie F. Desselle

-Connie has been married to Joel Desselle for the past 36 years.
-They have two daughters, Casey (Giglio) and Whitney (Mose) and 5 grandkids.
-Connie grew up in Evergreen, Louisiana; graduated from Cottonport High School in 1981 and graduated from L.S.U.A in 1984.
-She began her career working in banking for 13 years and then started working at the Clerk of Court's Office on June 1, 1997.
-She was hired by Mr. Samuel Couvillon, who was the Clerk for over 30 years.
-He actually hired Connie on a Summer Work Program and approximately 16 years later he offered her a job as a full-time deputy at the Clerk's Office.
+Connie has been married to Joel Desselle for the past 40 years.
+They have two daughters and 5 grandkids.
+Connie grew up in Evergreen, Louisiana; graduated from Cottonport High School in 1981 and graduated from L.S.U.A. in 1984.
+She began her career working in banking for 13 years and then started working at the Clerk of Court’s Office on June 1, 1997.
+She was hired by Mr. Samuel G. Couvillon, who was the Clerk for over 30 years.
+He actually hired Connie on a Summer Work Program and approximately 16 years later he offered her a job as a full-time deputy at the Clerk’s office.
 Connie became a Certified Deputy in 2018 and was appointed as Chief Deputy by Clerk, Connie Couvillon.
-Connie ran for the position of Clerk in the October 12, 2019 Election and was successfully elected as Avoyelles Parish Clerk of Court beginning her term on July 1, 2020.
+Connie ran for the position of Clerk in the October 12, 2019 Election and was successfully elected as Avoyelles Parish Clerk of Court beginning her term on July 1, 2020 ending on June 30, 2024.
+Connie was unopposed in the October 2023 Election and began her new 2nd term on July 1, 2024, which will end on June 30, 2028.

-"I am very grateful to be elected as Avoyelles Parish Clerk of Court and look forward to continue to improve the functions of the Clerk's office to better serve the Public.
-I have dedicated the past 36 years of my life to working with the public and will always do my best in all efforts to maintain my position as an Elected Official."
+“I am very grateful to be elected and unopposed as Avoyelles Parish Clerk of Court for the past several years.
+I look forward to continue to improve the functions of the Clerk’s office to better serve the Public and keep our office up to date with technology and new laws that affect our office.
+I have dedicated the past 40 years of my life to working with the public and to serve and dedicate my time to many community organizations.
+I will always do my best in all efforts to maintain my position as an Elected Official.”

 Avoyelles Parish was created on March 31, 1807 as one of the original 19 parishes.
 The Parish was named for the Avoyel Native American People.
 The parish seat of Avoyelles is Marksville.